fledge-iot/fledge-filter-omfhint/docs/index.rst

 The following hint types are currently supported by |OMFNorth|

-  - *number*: The format to use for numbers, the value is a string and  may be any of the PI Server supported formats; float64, float32, float16, int64, int32m int16m uint64, uint32 or uint16
+  - *integer*: The format to use for integers, the value is a string and  may be any of the PI Server supported formats; int64, int32, int16, uint64, uint32 or uint16

+  - *number*: The format to use for numbers, the value is a string and  may be any of the PI Server supported formats; float64, float32 or float16

   - *typeName*: Specify a particular type name that should be used by the plugin when it generates a type for the asset.
 The value of the hint is the name of the type to create.